-The IHU Governing Board is the overall body governing the operation of the University in accordance with respective legislation and its own internal regulations.
+The IHU Governing Board and the University Senate are the overall bodies governing the operation of the University in accordance with respective legislation and its own internal regulations.
 Together with the responsibility for overall educational and research policy and the University's development strategy, the Governing Board is also ultimately responsible for all administrative or organisational matters of the University.
-Upon approval by the Governing Board, all proposals for postgraduate study programmes are submitted by the same to the Ministry of Education & Religious Affairs.
+Upon approval by the University Senate, all proposals for postgraduate study programmes are submitted by the same to the Ministry of Education & Religious Affairs.